Avanade/Beef/src/Beef.Events/README.md

 The underpinnings of the [`ResilientEventHubTrigger`](./Triggers/ResilientEventHubTriggerAttribute.cs) logic is:

 - All unhandled Function exceptions will be caught for a message; and then re-processed (retry) until successfully processed; or alternatively, skipped (explictly).
 - The retry logic leverages [Polly](https://github.com/App-vNext/Polly) and uses a base 2 [exponential back-off](https://github.com/App-vNext/Polly/wiki/Retry#exponential-backoff) strategy.
-Each retry timespan is calculated as 2^count^ to calculate the sleep seconds.
-For example the 3rd retry would be 2^3^, being 8 seconds.
-There is also a [jitter](https://github.com/App-vNext/Polly/wiki/Retry-with-jitter) added to add a random number of milliseconds to minimise bunching.
+Each retry timespan is calculated as 2\^count to calculate the sleep seconds.
+For example the 3rd retry would be 2\^3, being 8 seconds.
+There is also a [jitter](https://github.com/App-vNext/Polly/wiki/Retry-with-jitter) to add a random number of milliseconds to minimise bunching.
 A maximum timespan can also be specified, defaults to 15 minutes - so that it eventually falls back to a standard frequency upon which to retry.
 - At times the exception/failure could be transient, and as such, the message is not considered *Poison* until it has been retried a number of times.
-By default, the message will be logged as *Poison* after 6 attempts (2^6^, being 64 seconds).
+By default, the message will be logged as *Poison* after 6 attempts (2\^6, being 64 seconds).
 Initially, warnings will be logged; then they will be treated as errors.
 - The *Poison* message will be written to an Azure Storage Table (`EventHubPoisonMessage`) for the Event Hub + Consumer Group + Partition Id, that includes the likes of: `Exception`, `EventData.Body` (as a string), Function Name, etc. There is a property `SkipMessage` that determines whether the message is to be skipped (defaults to `false`).
-- Whilst there is a *Poison* message with a `SkipMessage` of `false` it will continue to retry - even if the Function is restarted, the message will continue to be retried.
+- Whilst there is a *Poison* message with a `SkipMessage` of `false` it will continue to retry - even if the Function is restarted; i.e. the message will continue to be retried.
 - To skip the *Poison* message the `SkipMessage` must be set explicitly to `true`.
 Each time a *Poison* message is re-tried it looks for (re-reads) the `SkipMessage` value and acts accordingly.
 Once skipped the Poison messages is removed (deleted) from the storage table; a copy is written to a corresponding skipped Azure Storage Table (`EventHubPoisonMessageSkipped`) as an audit.

 The [`PoisonMessagePersistence`](./Triggers/PoisonMessages/PoisonMessagePersistence.cs) provides the *Poison* message Azure storage persistence functionality described.
-This can be overridden using the [`IPoisonMessagePersistence`](./Triggers/PoisonMessages/IPoisonMessagePersistence.cs) where required.
+This behaviour can be overridden using the [`IPoisonMessagePersistence`](./Triggers/PoisonMessages/IPoisonMessagePersistence.cs) where required.

 <br/>